Fun Winter Holiday Song for Elementary Music – African Noel

 Do you need FUN winter holiday songs for elementary music class or performance?
 African Noel with differentiated activities is perfect.

-Are you searching for a fun and attainable winter holiday song for your music class or for a performance?
-This simple joyful song, African Noel, will become a favorite for you and your students.
-And the K-5 differentiated activities in this arrangement make it perfect for all-school performances.
+Are you searching for a fun and attainable winter holiday song for your elementary music class or performance?
+African Noel is a simple joyful song that will become a favorite for you and your students.
+The K-5 differentiated activities in this arrangement make it perfect for all-school performances.
 The song and step dance are easy for kindergarten while the instrumental accompaniments provide a challenge for your upper elementary students.

-African Noel can do double duty as a Christmas song or to celebrate Kwanzaa.
-It is perfect for all-school performances.
+African Noel can be a dual-purpose song to celebrate Christmas or Kwanzaa.
+It’s perfect for all-school performances.

 Click to listen to the Orff arrangement below.